 - Projects that have a high level of complexity and uncertainty that requires flexibility.

 - Projects that do not have fixed product deliverables, costs and scope, typically those that are long-term.

 Waterfall vs Agile Methodologies- Which is best for you?

 Though this guide clarifies what Waterfall and Agile Methodologies are, how do you choose which is the best fit for you?
 Many project managers have built unique methodologies which incorporate aspects from both Waterfall and Agile methodologies to suit their specific needs.
 So you’re not stuck if your projects need aspects of both Waterfall and Agile methodologies.

 Here’s the 5 steps you should take before deciding on your project management methodology:

 - Determine your current team’s values, practices and capabilities

 To read more about these steps in detail, make sure to read our guide on the top project management methodologies and how to pick the right one for you.

-No matter which methodology suits you better, a PPM software is critical to getting the job done.
-In fact, nearly every project manager uses some form of PPM tool or software to properly manage their projects.
-Though PPM tools are meant to be methodology agnostic, the reality is that some PPM tools are better equipped for certain methodologies due to their available features and capabilities.
+No matter which methodology suits you better, a PPM software is critical to assist you complete your projects well.
+Nearly every project manager uses some form of PPM tool or software to manage their projects.
+Though PPM tools are methodology agnostic, most PPM tools are geared towards certain methodologies due to their available features and capabilities.